 Every effort has been made to schedule work to reduce impacts to visitors and residents, but near-term impacts are inevitable.
 We thank you for your patience as we carry out these important projects.

-Special thanks to the California State Parks, for their partnership in this coordinated effort to ensure the preservation and health of Muir Woods for generations to come.
+Special thanks to the California Coastal Conservancy (Prop 1 funding) for their special grant, and to California State Parks, North Bay Conservation Corps, California Conservation Corps, and OneTam for their partnership in this coordinated effort to ensure preservation and health of Muir Woods for generations to come.

 Parking and Shuttle Reservation System | 2018